fahadshaon/database-course-projects/tasks-spring-mvc/Readme.md

     gradle clean build

-Run the web application with Jetty server
+Run the web application

-    gradle appRun

-To access the running application visit <http://localhost:8002/tasks-spring-mvc>.
-To run the application on a different port, e.g. `8080`.

-    gradle appRun -Dport=8080
+    gradle bootRun

+Or

+    java -jar build/libs/tasks-sring-mvc-0.0.1.jar

+The application can be accessed at <http://localhost:8080/>
+Note: in case of servlet deployment we built an war file and deployed with `contextPath`.
+Here spring boot is solo application deployed at ROOT context, so no addition.

 ## Possible improvements